rodrimoni/NaiveBayes/README.md

 # NaiveBayes
-Machine Learning with a NaiveBayes classificator.
+Machine Learning with a Naive Bayes classificator.